465 related texts · 4 related myths · Page 5 of 10

 Our ancestors wrestled with these questions too, and their stories offer profound insights.
 The story begins with Rabban Yochanan ben Zakkai, a towering figure in Jewish history, o...

-It's not just about geography, you know.
 It's about belonging, a deep and profound connection that resonates through our history.
-The Yalkut Shimoni, a compilation of rabbinic comm...
+The Yalkut Shimoni, a compilation of rabbinic commentary on the Hebrew Bible, offers a beau...

 The Torah, in the book of Numbers (Bamidbar), hints at a very similar situation involving Pinchas, a figure known for his zealousness.
 So, who was Pinchas and why was his lineage u...